Ghost6Fire/typing-study-notes/README.md

-Asynchronous JavaScript and XML (AJAX)
-A programming method used by developers to request dynamic asynchronous page content through JavaScript.
+Asynchronous JavaScript and XML (AJAX) used by developers to request dynamic asynchronous page content through JS.

 Chrome User Experience Report (CrUX)
 A public data set released by Google Developers to demonstrate how real Chrome users experience websites “in the wild”.
-You can access this data set from https://developers.google.com/web/tools/chrome-user-experience-report/.
+You can access this data set from

 Client-side Rendering (CSR)
 The execution of JavaScript and supplied data within a web browser, resulting in an interactive DOM for browsing.